cmashamolcm/learn_react/react-basics/react.md

    uncontrolled: Those components whose view or state is not controlled by any other component.
    So, basically is STATEFUL.
+   Components with ref are uncontrolled since its states are not managed by any other React component.
+Its solely on Real DOM. (ie; own state or with ***ref*** makes one uncontrolled.)

    **Stateful means re-render.
 So, a bit more overhead.
 Mostly controlled, statless = presentational components are more in use/ preferred.**